Costaanalize/Costaanalize/README.md

-- 👋 Hi, I’m @Costaanalize
-- 👀 I’m interested in data analysis, automation, and optimizing workflows.
+- 👀 I’m interested in:
+  - Data automation and optimization of repetitive processes.
+  - Web scraping with tools like **BeautifulSoup** and **Requests**.
+  - Developing scripts to integrate and process data from APIs.
+  - Building dynamic dashboards and automated reports.
-- 🌱 I’m currently learning advanced Python techniques and exploring tools like BeautifulSoup, Requests, and APIs for data collection and processing.
+  - Data analysis and visualization using tools like **Google Sheets** and **Pandas**.

+- 🌱 I’m currently learning:
+  - Advanced techniques in **Python** 🐍 for data manipulation.
+  - Efficient data pipeline creation for handling large datasets.
+  - Modern frameworks for web scraping and ETL processes.
+  - Leveraging cloud services (e.g., AWS, Google Cloud) for data storage and processing.

-- 💞️ I’m looking to collaborate on projects related to data automation, web scraping, and building dashboards.
+- 💞️ I’m looking to collaborate on:
+  - Open-source projects related to data analysis and automation.
-- 📫 How to reach me: ...
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can turn messy datasets into valuable insights faster than a cup of coffee kicks in!
+  - Building tools for extracting and transforming online data into actionable insights.
+  - Innovative projects that blend automation with creative problem-solving.